tiesen243/kiriha/README.md

-# attendify
+# Kiriha

 A robust attendance system integrating Next.js, tRPC, Drizzle ORM, and ESP8266 hardware with RC522 RFID for fast, reliable, and automated attendance tracking.

 ## Overview

-Attendify streamlines attendance management using modern web technologies and IoT hardware.
+Kiriha streamlines attendance management using modern web technologies and IoT hardware.
 It offers a full-stack solution for educational and organizational environments.

 ## Tech Stack